Germany 4-2 Romania: Germany's unlikely hero Luca Waldschmidt making history at Under-21 Euros | Goal.com

-Not your average footballer: Germany hero Waldschmidt making history at Under-21 Euros
+Not your average footballer: Germany's vespa-driving vegan hero Waldschmidt making history at Under-21 Euros

 The Germany Under-21 international is quiet and assuming, a vegan that rarely makes headlines.
-He doesn not even drive a fancy car.
-He arrives at Freiburg training on a Vespa.
+He doesn not even drive a fancy car, instead turning up for training at Freiburg on a Vespa.

 "Even if he scored three times, he won't change his behaviour."